justoneye/Implementacion-SeguroVehiculo/README.md

 # Implementacion-SeguroVehiculo
-_Goal: Build the homepage for an agency._
+_Goal: Create an insurance simulator that must consider certain conditions depending on the information entered in a form._

-_Completed by por: Pilar Camargo Márquez_
+_Completed by: Pilar Camargo Márquez_
 <br />
 [Website](https://about.me/justoneye) | [GitHub](https://github.com/justoneye) | [LinkedIn](https://www.linkedin.com/in/pilarcamargo)
 <br /><br />